mrinaldey/Spaceshooter/README.md

 # PYGAME SPACESHOOTER

-This is a pygame I just copied from Youtube.
-I was bored.
+This is a pygame I just copied from Youtube.......I was bored.